towerofpower256/davidmac.pro/src/posts/2021-04-20-glidescopedevaluator/index.md

 In some scenarios, you'll want to use the script to pass back a result of some kind, to drive something else.
 This usually comes in 2 different flavours: **simple results**, or **variable results**.

 ### Simple results
-The **simple results** method works like the "Reference qualifier" field on a dictionary entry, or the "Condition" field on a business rule, where the result is whatever the last statement turned out to be.
+The **simple results** method works like the "Reference qualifier" field on a dictionary entry, or the "Condition" field on a business rule, where the result is whatever the last statement is.

-Here's the "Condition" field on the business rule "Sync Sysem Preference".
+Here's the "Condition" field on the business rule "Sync System Preference".
 This script works just like a condition inside an `if` condition, that compares stuff together and then either returns **true** or **false**.

 ![[Simple condition field on business rule](./simple-condition-field.png)](./simple-condition-field.png)